 Later, when I got old enough to play with the neighbor kids, English started to take over.
 Now it was German in the home, English with the other kids.
 By kindergarten, I was fluent enough in English, that I seldom “messed up”.
 I didn’t even have much of an accent.

 To keep my German language skills strong, my parents sent me to German school every Saturday.
 I learned to decline verbs, write proper sentences and read ever more difficult German passages.
 We still spoke German in the home… but more and more, my parents would speak to me in German, and I would answer in English.
 (Less danger of having my grammar corrected that way!!)

 On through High School and College, I took classes in German… but my language skills weren’t really evolving.
 The classes in my schools just weren’t tough enough.

-I could read novels (and still do) but don’t get me started on reading the newspaper in German.
+I could read novels (and still do) but don’t get me started on reading the newspaper in German (they really do like using all the BIGGEST words in the Duden).
 And I could (and still do) think in German, curse in German, and occasionally even dream in German.
 So, I thought it would be ok.

 And then one day, my son told me “I don’t like that, talk like Daddy”.

 And when my daughter was born, we barely tried.
 She got the lullabies, the nickname Mausi, and German Baby Talk.

 We looked for a German School... but the one nearest to us had a reputation for not being great for fluency.
 And my kids had all those Saturday activities (the one’s that I wasn’t allowed to do…..) like soccer and scouts.

 And when number three came… all that was left was the lullabies.

 While I really hoped traveling to Germany would spark them, it came to nothing… you see, everyone in Germany speaks English.
 And all the kids their age are studying English in school, and want to practice.
 And for older family members who don’t speak English… I was like a UN translator, going back and forth like a maniac… exhausting.